jgraham0325/land-register-api-docs/docs/api-documentation/V1.17/index.md

 #### Data Export API
 {: .govuk-heading-s}

 Street Manager supports an API for Open Data users.
 The Data Export API allows non street works authority users, such as Mobile Application developers, to retrieve information about works.
+It also allows users of Street Manager to extract data within their organisation from the service in CSV format.
 See Open Data and the resource guide for details.
 {: .govuk-body}

 #### Reporting API